Compare and Contrast Surface Area and Volume of a 3-Dimensional Figure.

 (1.) a = 1, b = 2, c = 3

 (2.) a = 6, b = 5, c = 3

-(D).
 In the following applets, you may want to draw the described prisms in order to calculate their surface area and volume.
-To draw a prism:
+To draw a prism, follow the instructions below.

-The rectangular prisms has a height of 1 cm and a base that is 3 cm by 5 cm.
-Find the surface area and volume of the prism.
+(1.)
+A rectangular prism has a height of 1 cm and a base that is 3 cm by 5 cm.

 (c.)
 Analyze the volumes and surface areas of the prisms.
 What do you notice?
 Write 1 or 2 observations about them.

 (d.)
 Can you find more examples of prisms that have the same surface areas but different volumes?
 How many can you find?

 (2.)
 A rectangular prism has a height of 1 cm and a base that is 1 cm by 11 cm.

 (3.)
 A rectangular prisms has a height of 1 cm and a base that is 2 cm by 7 cm.

 The quiz below can be completed at www.ixl.com.
 After a trial practice, click on our subscription link in the video, to see how much you’ll save when you signup from our website.